iu-parfunc/ecoop24-marmoset-artifact/README.md

 - Table 1: `Table1.csv`
   * `List/foo` maps to `layout1PowerList.exe`
   * `List'/foo'` maps to `layout2PowerList.exe`
+  * Note that we show extra rows for this table.
+In the paper, since the table is in the design section we only included the median times.
+However, for the sake of generality, we include all rows (as in the evaluation section) for this table in the artifact.

 - Table 2: `Table2.csv`
   * `List` maps to `layout2ListLen.exe`